inf112-v21/BalmersPeak/README.md

 ### How to run

 1. Clone the repository using the HTTPS link provided above.
-2. Open the project as a Maven project in your favorite IDE.
+2. Open the project as a Maven project in your favourite IDE.
-3. Once imported, run Maven deploy.
-(JDK 8 or higher).
+3. Once imported, run Maven package.
+(JDK 9 or higher).
 4. Run the project or execute the jar produced in step 3.